MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 The mapping approach keeps your front-end code readable and debuggable even after you combine, minify, or compile it.
 For more information, navigate to [Map preprocessed code to source code][DevToolsJavaScriptSourceMaps].

-### Complex transformations from source code to compiled front-end code
+### Transformations from source code to compiled front-end code

 If you use a framework that transforms your JavaScript files, such as React, your local source JavaScript might be different than the front-end JavaScript that's returned by the server.
 Workspaces aren't supported in this scenario.